unmaya/Girder/README.md

 ``` @include unit(one-third); ```
 ``` @include unit(two-fifths); ```

+4. **Some familiar options:** Wrap multi-column rows with the ```.row``` class.
+Nest rows and mix grid units to achieve your desired results.
+You can remove gutters, push units and use media queries or the sophisticated breakpoint plugin to make Girder fully responsive.
+[Check the example](http://comfypixel.com/Girder/), inspect, poke and download all the files to see exactly how it works.

+## Optional
-4. **Optional** Girder is made to be responsive and can easily adapt to a mobile-first approach using the Breakpoint plugin for Compass.
+Girder is made with responsive design in mind and can easily adapt to a mobile-first approach using the Breakpoint plugin for Compass.
 Just make sure you [install the gem](http://rubygems.org/gems/breakpoint) and include the module by uncommenting these lines in the Girder settings file:
 ```@import "breakpoint";```
 ```@import "girder_modules/girder_responsive";```

-Wrap multi-column rows with the ```.row``` class.
-Nest rows and mix grid units to achieve your desired results.
-You can remove gutters, push units and use sophisticated breakpoint plugins to make Girder fully responsive.
-[Check the example](http://comfypixel.com/Girder/), inspect, poke and download all the files to see exactly how it works.

 Girder is built to take advantage of Sass but I'm also making a plain CSS version of the grid for other uses.
 The CSS version however, will rely on presentational classes to structure the markup (which is exactly what I'm looking to avoid here).